 We often rely on our family doctors and specialist clinicians to ensure that we have all the tools needed to have control over our health and be equipped for the challenges of primary and secondary health concerns, co-morbid conditions, general health needs and health needs that require a specialist.
 We trust our doctors to provide us all with the most up-to-date information on health promotion.

 In the 2011 World Report on Disability by World Health Organization (WHO), concerns of inequality in overall access to general health care were addressed in patients with disabilities across the globe, resulting in risk for poorer health outcomes.
-This is partly because people with disabilities experience barriers in accessing services, including access to important information such as health promotion and assistive technology services that could be provided by all general practitioners.
+This is partly because people with disabilities experience barriers to accessing services, including access to important information such as health promotion and assistive technology services that could be provided by all general practitioners.

 Since primary care services through family doctors are generally considered the most accessible, affordable, and acceptable, it is important that individuals with disabilities be assessed and treated holistically and receive access to all health promotion tactics that can improve their general health.
 People with disabilities need to be given the tools and treatment through referrals and guidance from family doctors to increase control over their health and the factors that contribute to it.